stevenLungu/stevenLungu/README.md

 - 👋 Hi, I’m @stevenLungu
 - 👀 I’m interested in data science and financial Engineering
-- 🌱 I’m currently learning Master of Science in Data Science, & Master of Science in Financial Engineering
+- 🌱 I have a Master of Science in Data Science
 - 💞️ I’m looking to collaborate on project and research
 - 📫 How to reach me email: stevenlungu097@gmail.com or call/Whatsapp +260974780588
 -